 We are not your everyday practice; we genuinely care about our patients and relate to each one on a personal level.
 At our office you aren’t just a patient—you are family.
 We take great pride in having our patients leave happier than when they arrived.
 We understand oral surgery can make people feel uneasy so we have put together a list of ways you can overcome your fear of oral surgery.
 These ways are all related to pre-surgery steps we take to help you feel comfortable moving forward.

-Second, know that because of our state-of-the-art facilities in St. George, Cedar City, Delta, and Kanab, UT, and Page, AZ , our patients know are going to receive the finest care possible.
+Second, know that because of our state-of-the-art oral surgery facilities in St. George, Cedar City, Delta, and Kanab, UT, and Page, AZ, our patients know they are going to receive the finest care possible.

 Third, we are always available to answer any questions or concerns our patients may have.
-Drs.
+Our patient-centered oral surgery practice is committed to clear communication and support, and Drs.
 Davis is also available after hours for emergency care.
+Bringing a trusted family member can also help before or after your appointment, and follow-up appointments are part of planning for recovery and peace of mind.

 As a courtesy to our patients, we call on their insurance before their first appointment.
 By doing so, we ensure they have a shorter wait time, and we are able to provide them with a more accurate financial estimate.